 You say I have to pick one.
 Then I chose SEMRush because of its wonderful Keyword Magic tool.

 It’s the one tool to find unlimited keyword ideas, and those that even a new blog can rank for.

 SEMrush has three different plans to choose from, so whether you’re a freelancer or an SEO agency, you will find a plan to your liking.

-The good news is that Pro plan, which is the cheapest, offers all functionality as the most expensive plan (Business), and the only difference is the usage limits.
+The good news is that the Pro plan, which is the cheapest, offers all the functionality as the most expensive plan (Business), and the only difference is the usage limits.